alexanchek/movie_database_TypeScript/README.md

 ## Need to create:

-Need to create .env with variables
+Need to create .env at the root folder with following variables:

 - REACT_APP_FIREBASE_API_KEY
 - REACT_APP_FIREBASE_AUTH_DOMAIN